 2) PROBLEM DRIVEN.
 We distinguish logical problems (permission, counts-as, ctd, dilemmas, etc) from formalisms (SDL, DSDL, input/output logic, etc) and applications (electronic commerce, security, specification and verifiction, norm compliance, normative multiagent systems, etc).
 In other words, we do not just collect logical systems and subsequent 'problems', but we start from what you can do with deontic logic and formal systems of normative reasoning.

 3) NO APPLICATIONS IN VOLUME 1.
-The first volume is on foundations and a complete draft is ready before next DEON.
-The second foreseen volume is on appplications and can build on the first one.
+The first volume is on foundations.
+The second foreseen volume is on appplications and will build on the first one.
 In general, we do not emphasize the many major areas where deontic ideas play: philosophy, law, computer science, economics, etc. - and then present the logic as an answer to a Genuine Problem: finding the common patterns, allowing for 'trade in ideas'.
-The applications starting point is not feasible, because applications are not well developed yet (the reason why we put them a second book).
-Note: this is analogous to the situation for the quantum logic handbook, where they did a second volume on applications
+The applications starting point is not feasible, because applications are not well developed yet (this is the reason why we put them a second volume).
+Note: this is analogous to the situation for the quantum logic handbook, where they did a second volume on applications.

 4) NUMBER OF VOLUMES IS OPEN.
 For example, there may be a third volume on applications in law.

 5) BROAD.
-In the first volume, we want to appeal to all disciplines, including logic, computer science, law, philosophy, linguistics
+In the first volume, we appeal to all disciplines, including logic, computer science, law, philosophy, linguistics

 6) COMPREHENSIVE.
 It can be as long as it takes, both for chapters as for whole volume.
 Though there are no page limits, we estimate articles of 50 pages.
 For each volume, there is a maximum of 820 pages for publishing reasons.

 7) CHEAP.
-It will be published by College Publications (authors keep their copyright), such that it will be cheap (20 pound for the softcover, 25 pounds for the hardcover).
+It is published by College Publications (authors keep their copyright), which sell books at a cheap price (approx. 20 euros).
 Main reason is that the book should be affordable for student courses.